2026-04-29 18:42:38 | EST

 Stock Analysis

-iShares MSCI Canada ETF (EWC) – Underperforms Global Peers Amid U.S. Tariff Headwinds and Disappointing U.S. Labor Data - Growth Pick
+iShares MSCI Canada ETF (EWC) – Underperforms Global Peers Amid U.S. Tariff Headwinds and Disappointing U.S. Labor Data - Competitive Risk

 EWC - Stock Analysis

-Free US stock relative strength analysis and sector rotation tools to identify the strongest performing areas of the market.
-Our relative strength metrics help you focus on sectors and stocks with the most momentum.
+Free US stock dividend analysis and income investing strategies for building long-term passive income streams and retirement portfolios.
+Our dividend research identifies sustainable payout companies with strong cash flow generation and consistent dividend growth potential.
+We provide dividend safety scores, yield analysis, and income projections for comprehensive dividend investing support.
+Build passive income with our comprehensive dividend research and income investing strategies for financial independence.
 Dated August 1, 2025, global equity markets traded sharply lower intraday Friday, driven by dual macro catalysts: the impending implementation of broad U.S. import tariffs and a far weaker-than-expected July U.S. nonfarm payrolls report.
 The iShares MSCI Canada ETF (EWC), which tracks large-cap Cana

 Live News